-The multiple SSID feature allows you to broadcast up to additional SSIDs (or wireless network names).
+The multiple SSID feature allows you to broadcast up to 3 additional SSIDs (or wireless network names) per band (2.4GHz and 5GHz).
 When wireless devices are searching for available wireless networks to connect to, the SSIDs (or wireless network names) will appear as separate and different wireless networks.
 Each SSID can be configured each with a different SSID (or wireless network name), security type and additional settings for wireless devices to connect.
 You can use the multiple SSID feature to setup guest wireless accounts with a different security type to keep your primary wireless network security information private.

-- 1. Log into your access point management page (see "Access your access point management page" on page 8). - 2.
-Click on Access, and click on Multi-SSID.

-3. Click the Multi-SSID Index drop-down list and select the SSID to configure (SSID 1 is the primary SSID).
+- 1. Log into your access point management page (see "Access your access point management page" on page 7). - 2.
+Click on Wireless, and click on Basic. - 3.
+Click the Multi-SSID Index drop-down list and select the SSID to configure (SSID 1 is the primary SSID).